sporto/elm-tutorial/050_starting/webpack.md

 Webpack is a code bundler.
 It looks at your dependency tree and only bundles the code that is imported.
 Webpack can also import CSS and other assets inside a bundle.
 Read more about Webpack [here](https://webpack.github.io/).

+There are many alternatives that can achieve the same as Webpack, for example:

+- Browserify
+- Gulp
+- StealJS

 ## Installing webpack and loaders